Cross ratios on boundaries of symmetric spaces and Euclidean buildings: Introduction

-\textsc{Related Work:} In \cite{Kim} essentially the same $\R$-valued cross ratio as in Definition \ref{def cross ratio} has been constructed.
-However, few of further properties have been shown.
+\textsc{Related Work:} In \cite{Kim} I. Kim constructed a cross ratio very similar to our $\R$-valued cross ratio (Definition \ref{def cross ratio}).
 Labourie \cite{Labourie-IHES} has given one of the cross ratios in Example \ref{ex Sl n} ad-hoc and used it as tool to understand Hitchin representations.
 Moreover, Martone and Zhang \cite{Martone-Zhang} have constructed cross ratios on boundaries of surface groups, which in particular for $\text{SL}(n,\R)$-Hitchin representations coincide with the pullback under the boundary map of some of the cross ratios in Example \ref{ex Sl n}.
+In \cite{Sambarino-AnnFourier} (see also \cite{Bochi-Potrie-Sambarino}) there is a Gromov product defined, which is closely related to ours.

-\textsc{Acknowledgment:} I want to thank Viktor Schroeder very much for suggesting this topic to me and helping me with fruitful discussions and advice; Linus Kramer for helping me understanding and applying building theory in this context; Beatrice Pozzetti for several helpful comments; and Thibaut Dumont for a valuable comment concerning wall trees.
+\textsc{Acknowledgment:} I want to thank Viktor Schroeder very much for suggesting this topic to me and helping me with fruitful discussions and advice; Linus Kramer for helping me understanding and applying building theory; Beatrice Pozzetti for several helpful comments; and Thibaut Dumont for a valuable comment concerning wall trees.